 Did you know you may now be able to stay in touch easily with free texting on Hawaii Flights?
 Also, if you get on a Hawaiian Airlines A321 flight (as we’re about to do), you may notice that something familiar is missing.
 Here’s an update on what’s happening with three important in-flight free and fee offerings:

-Free Texting on Hawaii Flights
+1. Free Texting on Hawaii Flights

-Two airlines are offering free texting.
-One currently has it available, and the other one will soon add it.
+Two three airlines are offering free texting on Hawaii flights.
+One currently has it available on all flights, and two others will soon add it.

-3. Other airlines.
+Other airlines.
 At the present time no other airlines are offering free texting on Hawaii flights.

-In Flight Entertainment on Hawaii Flights
+3. Inflight Entertainment on Hawaii Flights

 “With the 321, we recognized a couple of things that are changing in the environment around us that really informed our decision.
 The majority of people are showing up with a device of their own, and they’re ignoring the devices we offer in-seat.
 We’re focused on the fact that most people are bringing devices on.”

-3. Other airlines.
+4. Other airlines.
 Carriers with large and mixed fleets (the US legacy carriers) have a mix of entertainment options.
 American Airlines has opted to move away from seat back entertainment on one of its new fleets, the 737MAX.
 The carrier said: “More than 90 percent of our passengers already bring a device or screen with them when they fly.
 Those phones and tablets are continually upgraded, they’re easy to use, and most importantly, they are the technology that our customers have chosen.”